sebastian89n/code-learning-hub/jakarta-ee/jaxb/README.md

-# JAXB: Jakarta XML Binding (previously Java Architecture for XML Binding
+# Jakarta XML Binding

-JAXB, or Jakarta XML Binding, is a Java technology that simplifies the conversion of XML data to Java objects (unmarshalling) and Java objects to XML data (marshalling).
+Jakarta XML Binding (JAXB) is a Java technology that simplifies the conversion of XML data to Java objects (unmarshalling) and Java objects to XML data (marshalling).
 It provides a standardized way to work with XML data in Java applications.